Lyte as a Rock explained

 Next Year:1989

-Despite not having much commercial success, it has had a very good evaluation by critics since its publication and it has been considered by various media and specialized press as one of the best and most important rap albums, both in the 80s and in history,[5] [6] [7] [8] [9] [10] [11] mainly due to its influence on the subsequent work of other female rappers.[12]
+The album received critical acclaim and has been considered by music publications as one of most important rap albums of all time,[5] [6] [7] [8] [9] [10] [11] mainly due to its influence on the subsequent work of other female rappers.[12]
 [13] [14] [15] In January 1998, Lyte as a Rock was included on The Sources "The 100 Best Rap Albums of All Time" list.[16]
 The album is broken down track-by-track by MC Lyte in Brian Coleman's book Check the Technique.[17]

 Background

-In 1988 she published her debut album Lyte as a Rock.
-In addition to being one of the first female rap LPs (previously only some groups like Salt-N-Pepa and The Sequence had published), it would be the first full album of a female rapper as a solo artist.
+In 1988, Lyte published her debut album Lyte as a Rock.
+As well as being one of the first female rap LPs (previously few groups such as Salt-N-Pepa and The Sequence had published), it was the first full album from a female rapper as a solo artist.

 Recording and production

-As stated in an interview for Okayplayer, all the lyrics on the album are from a rhyming book that she has written over the course of several years.[21]
-During an interview with Jet in 2015, Lyte commented on the production of the songs:
+In an interview for Okayplayer, Lyte explained that the lyrics on the album were from a rhyming book that she wrote over the course of several years.[21]
+In an interview with Jet in 2015, Lyte commented on the production of the songs:

-Most of the songs had the contribution in the composition and production of the rap duo Audio Two (who were also very close to Lyte since childhood),[22] King of Chill and his group Alliance.
-The track "Mc Lyte Likes Swingin" had Prince Paul of Stetsasonic in production, who later gained much recognition for his work with De La Soul.
+Many of the songs included contributions from the rap duo Audio Two, who had been close to Lyte since childhood,[22] King of Chill and his group Alliance.
+The track "Mc Lyte Likes Swingin" had Prince Paul of Stetsasonic in production, who later gained recognition for his work with De La Soul.

 Music and lyrics